urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* We then create an account holding an `u64` counter variable:
+* Note that this is the account holding the `u64` counter variable:

 <br>